ePages-de/epages-devportal/_posts/2019/2019-04-30-how-to-easily-manage-ssh-key-api-implementation.md

 about_authors: ["cseeger"]
 ---

-In the previous post [How to easily manage SSH keys](/blog/tech-stories/how-to-easily-manage-ssh-keys/) we discussed how to manage SSH keys.
+In the previous post [How to easily manage SSH keys](/blog/tech-stories/how-to-easily-manage-ssh-keys/) we described how to manage SSH keys.
-Now it's time to implement the backend.
+Now it's time to implement the backend, to be able to store, request and filter our ssh-keys and create `authorized_keys` files.

 If you've read my other blog posts, you know I'm a big fan of [Golang](https://golang.org/){:target="_blank"}.
-So it's no a surprise that both, the API and the frontend are written in Golang.
+So it's no surprise that both, the API and the frontend are written in Golang.
 I've also written and do maintain a Golang [client library impementation](https://github.com/cseeger-epages/i-doit-go-api){:target="_blank"} for i-doit that will be used here.

-Before we start a small advice, this post does not touch the basics of implementing a REST API.
+Before we start, this post does not touch the basics of implementing a REST API.
-It would be to long to read, so it just covers the specifics of our use case.
+It would be too long to read, so it just covers the specifics of our use case.
-If its your first REST API implementation you may want to look at some tutorials and/or framworks on the internet.
+If it's your first REST API implementation you may want to look at some tutorials and/or frameworks on the internet.
 I've also written a small [library](https://github.com/cseeger-epages/restfool-go){:target="_blank"} for this purpose where you can find some basic [examples](https://github.com/cseeger-epages/restfool-go/tree/master/examples){:target="_blank"} implementing a simple HTTPS GET handler.
 In our case all data payloads are provided by the user via HTTP(S) POST.